 How To Store Leftovers

 Wrap the patties in plastic wrap, put them in a food storage bag or container, and keep them in the fridge.
 Your patties will stay fresh for up to four days.
-When you want to reheat them, it’s best to warm them in a hot skillet with butter again.

 Can I Freeze Them?